awslabs/mountpoint-s3/.github/pull_request_template.md

-**TODO: For PR description guidance, review https://github.com/awslabs/mountpoint-s3/blob/main/doc/CONTRIBUTING.md#pull-request-title-and-description**.
+**TODO: Remove all TODO messages in desc.
+For PR description guidance, review https://github.com/awslabs/mountpoint-s3/blob/main/doc/CONTRIBUTING.md#pull-request-title-and-description**.

-**TODO: Remove all TODO messages in description.**

-## Description of change

 **TODO: What changed and why?**

-## Does this change impact existing behavior?
+### Does this change impact existing behavior?

 **TODO: Please confirm there's no breaking change, or call out any that are made.**

-## Does this change need a changelog entry?
+### Does this change need a changelog entry?

 **TODO: Confirm with justification if not added.**